fossasia/susi_android/README.md

 	 PRs to gh-pages must pass a build check and a unit-test check on Travis
  * **master**
    This contains shipped code.
 After significant features/bugfixes are accumulated on development, we make a version update, and make a release.
+ * **apk**
+   This branch contains two apk's, that are automatically generated on merged pull request a) debug apk and b) release apk.

 ## For Developers: Adding Fabric API KEY
 1. Go to AndroidFest.xml